-Head coach Andy Biggs joined the Bryant in January of 2015 and will begin his second season at the helm of the women's soccer program in the fall of 2016.
+Head coach Andy Biggs joined Bryant in January of 2015 and will begin his third season at the helm of the women's soccer program in the fall of 2017.

-Biggs helped the Bulldogs to their first-ever Notheast Conference Tounement appearance after posting the program's second winning conference record, going 4-2-2 in league play.
+In 2015, Biggs guided the Bulldogs to their first-ever NEC Tournament appearance after posting the program's second winning conference record, going 4-2-2 in league play.
 The No. 3 Bulldogs took on No. 2 Robert Morris in the NEC semifinals, falling, 2-1, in their postseason debut.

 Biggs comes to Smithfield after spending five seasons on the bench of the Brown University men’s soccer team, serving the last two as Associate Head Coach where he helped lead the Bears to three-straight NCAA tournament appearances and one Ivy League Championship.